Do you Qualify to Become a Foster Carer?

 Do I need any qualifications?

-You don’t need any qualifications to become a foster carer, though we do ask that you have some experience of working or caring for children.
+You don’t need any qualifications to become a foster carer, though we do ask that you have some experience working or caring for children.
 If you haven’t managed this yet, we encourage potential carers to reach out to their community on a volunteer basis to get a firm idea of what is involved when looking after children.

 Will a police record stop me from fostering?

 Not necessarily.
 Currently, the law states that the only criminal convictions that prevent you from becoming a foster carer are those that relate to an offence against children or a sexual offence.
-Whilst minor convictions should not count against you in your application, all will need to be disclosed during your application process as it includes an enhanced criminal record bureau check (CRB).
+Whilst minor convictions should not count against you in your application, all will need to be disclosed during your application process as it includes an enhanced criminal record bureau check (DBS).

 I smoke, will this affect my chances of becoming a foster carer?

 If you or anyone in your house smokes, you cannot have a child under the age of 5.
 If you are placed with an older child, then you must agree to smoke well away from them.
-Alternatively, we’ll point you in the direction of support if you’d like to stop smoking.

 Do I have to speak English to a high standard to be a foster carer?